nebulastream/nebulastream/docs/design/20241011_source_redesign.md

 ## Interfaces
 The highest-level component that affects this redesign is the `SourceHandle`, which is created by the `SourceProvider` to wrap a single physical source.
 General functionality of plugin registration, source descriptor validation, and construction of the source implementation does not need to change (G4).
-Currently, `SourceHandle` owns a `SourceThread`, an object that runs a single source on an internal thread.
+Currently, the `SourceHandle` owns a `SourceThread`, an object that runs a single source on an internal thread.
 The `QueryEngine` creates an `InstantiatedQueryPlan` that contains the `SourceHandle`s for that query and starts them, delegating the call to the `SourceThread`.
 We remove the `SourceThread` and replace it with an abstract base class called `SourceRunner` that is owned by a `SourceHandle`.
 A `SourceRunner`'s primary responsibility (like the `SourceThread`'s) is to drive the source on (a set of) internal threads.